 The petty wrongs turn from anticipated trials, to destroying us, and our relationship when we have placed marriage up as an idol.
 It is so easy to make a good thing, the ultimate thing.
 Instead of allowing Christ to be what fills our heart completely, we look to another to satisfy us.

-Hope in Marriage
+Hope in Christian Marriage

-Marriage is just one more piece of life.
+Christian marriage is just one more piece of life.
 In some ways everything about life changes when we say, “I do”, and in other ways nothing changes.
 The same sins and trials we have bumped against in the church, in your family, with your friends, in your heart, tempers, trials before marriage will be bumped against now, and some different trials will be faced.

 But one thing doesn’t ever change God is your God.
 The one who has carried you this far will carry you into the future and into the promised rest of eternity when this life work for you has finished.